 The verification process allows brands and organisations that have a presence on the Google Knowledge panel to claim and provide authoritative feedback on the information and images presented about them.

-The official documentation of Google suggests that the process is mostly for a person, organization, or other known entity looking to get verified on Google.
+Google mainly displays information about them from different sources, such as Wikipedia.
+The official documentation of Google suggests that the process is mainly for a person, organization, or other known entity looking to get verified on Google.

-Although Google has significantly improved the information displayed in the knowledge panel, it can be useful to have control over the official information about your brand.
+Although Google has significantly improved the information displayed in the knowledge panel, it can be helpful to have control over the official information about your brand.

-Steps to get Verified on Gooogle Knowledge Panel
+Steps to get Verified on Google Knowledge Panel

-Step 1: Search for your brand on the Google and check for the knowledge panel information on your left sidebar of the Google SERP.
+Step 1: Search for your brand on Google and check for the knowledge panel information on the right sidebar of the Google SERP.